 The officiating minister should never be late for a funeral service.
 Plan on being there a half-hour before you expect the family to arrive.
-That way, if you are a little late and

-Give comfort and hope in the promises of Scripture. they are a little early, you will be there to meet them.
+That way, if you are a little late and they are a little early, you will be there to meet them.